lingtalfi/Light-Realist/doc/api/Ling/Light_Realist/Service/LightRealistService/executeRequestById.md

          already trust that the user is who she claimed she is).

-Available options are:
-- customManager: null|LightRealistCustomManager, if set, is used to get the rows_renderer object.
-     This has precedence over anything defined in the configuration.

 If the sql query is not valid, an exception will be thrown.